Information for New Members

 a member of the committee for further information.

 Under the World Handicap System of handicapping, there are several obligations on handicap holders:-

 2 To notify us if you are also member at another club.

 3 If you are member of more than one club.
 You must elect one as your "home" club to administer your

 handicap.
-You must notify your "Away" clubs of any changes to your handicap.
+Your “Away” club will be automatically notified of any changes to your handicap.